dpokk/watch_management_system/README.md

 # Watch Management System

-A RESTful API service for managing a collection of watches.
-This application provides endpoints to create, read, update, and delete watch records in a MySQL database.
+A full-stack application for managing a collection of watches with a modern, responsive UI.
+This application provides a RESTful API backend and an elegant frontend interface for creating, reading, updating, and deleting watch records in a MySQL database.

 ## Features

-- CRUD operations for watch management
+- Full-stack watch management system
+- Modern, responsive UI with real-time updates
+- Automatic categorization of watches:
+  - Luxury watches (above ₹50,000)
+  - Luxury watches (below ₹50,000)
+  - Casual watches
 - RESTful API endpoints
 - MySQL database integration
 - CORS enabled for cross-origin requests
 - Input validation and error handling
+- Real-time price updates and deletion

 ## Tech Stack

+### Frontend
+- HTML5
+- CSS3 (with modern features like CSS variables)
+- Vanilla JavaScript
+- Responsive design with modern UI/UX

+### Backend
 - Node.js
 - Express.js
 - MySQL